The following is some basic information for students moving into the Mission Hill area.

 Trash and recycling pick-ups are on Tuesdays and Fridays.

-The Tobin Community Center, at 1481 Tremont St., has gym facilities and classes between $5 and $20 for memberships, depending on age.
+The Tobin Community Center, at 1481 Tremont St., has gym facilities and classes, depending on age.
 It also has youth, family, and senior programs.
 Reach it at tobincommunitycenter.org and 617-635-5216.

 Patronize local businesses.
 They love you.